koding/koding/docs/docs/using-github-in-stacks/index.md

   - In the `resources`section,  the stack template will add the user using the user and repo information.
     - `username `developer GitHub username _defined as user input_
     - `organization` GitHub Organization
-    - `repos` GitHub repository name
+    - `repos` GitHub repository names the user could fork
-    - `teams` GitHub team the user will be created
+    - `teams` GitHub organization teams the user will be added
-    - `title` key title
+    - `title` title for SSHKey
     - `SSHKey` developer Public Key

-    In our case, the organization "mars-org" has a team called "Devs" working on the "bricks4" repo
+    In our case, the organization "mars-org" has a team called "Devs" working on the "bricks4" repo (teams and repos can take more than 1 argument)

 ```yaml
 resource: